Court Order Modification Attorneys

 You may be able to modify court orders in North Carolina or South Carolina if there has been a substantial change in your financial situation since the original order was entered.
 You and your spouse can reach a modification agreement through the process of mediation or collaborative law.
 If you cannot reach an agreement this way, the trial court will have to make the modification decision for you.

-Whether your case is one for mediation, collaborative law, or litigation, allow Collins Family Law to explain modification law to you and help you present your case for modification of a support order.
+Whether your case is one for mediation, collaborative law, or litigation, allow Collins Family & Elder Law Group to explain modification law to you and help you present your case for modification of a support order.

 Child Custody and Support